 Recent events in Iraq are liable to give new impetus to the ideas and the path that ISIS represents, which are shared by many terrorist organizations operating in the Middle East and beyond.
 Its strong economic capacity could be exploited to support and acquire influence over the operations of terrorist organizations that share its ideas.
 In addition, enormous quantities of high quality weapons, many of them Western, have fallen into ISIS hands, and they will certainly find their way to terrorist organizations operating in combat zones in the Middle East and even beyond.
 Like many other countries in the world, Israel is watching the development of the battle in Iraq with great interest.
 While it appears that at this stage there is no immediate threat to Israel's security from the events in Iraq, the resulting atmosphere could strengthen global jihad elements operating in countries near Israel.
 The IS crisis has become one of the most documented and socially-mediated conflicts in history, creating much effect on the global economy and leading to the cyber conflict among nations.
-It is on this premise that this study is conducted for the purpose of strategic assessment of ISIS cyber command with respect to its effect on global economy and cyber conflict among nations.
+It is on this premise that this study is effect on global economy and cyber conflict among nations.